ibm-js/deliteful/README.md

 ## Installation

-To install the latest master, go to the root Dojo installation directory and clone dui from github:
+To install the latest master, go to the root Dojo installation directory and clone deliteful from github:

-	$ git clone git://github.com/ibm-dojo/dui.git
+	$ git clone git://github.com/ibm-dojo/deliteful.git

 Then install dependencies: